top of page

 Alt text: “A man with short black hair wearing a blue jacket standing on a city street during sunset.”

-How to Add Alt Text Effectively
+How to Create Alt Text For Photos Using AI

 Most website platforms allow you to add alt text easily when uploading an image.